 This just happened with a patient of mine taking Metoprolol for her high blood pressure.

 Metoprolol® is a notoriously problematic medication.
 This patient came to me with diarrhea and urgent bowel movements.
-We discovered that she had no significant food allergies and no microbial imbalances in her digestive tract.
-Knowing that there is always a logical cause, we informed her that it could be the medication.
-We also urged her to show her primary doctor the list of known side-effects, and to work with him to change medications.
+After a very thorough investigation we discovered that we could find no explanation for her symptoms, unlike most of our patients.
+Knowing that there is always a logical cause for any symptom, we finally settled on her medication.
+We urged her to show her primary doctor the list of known side-effects, and to work with him to change medications.

 Sure enough, when we saw her a month later the first thing she said was, “I stopped the Metroprolol and my digestive problems are gone.”
-At the IBS Treatment Center we have seen this time and time again.
+Sometimes it’s as simple as that.
+Other times, the medication has no impact, or is only a piece of the puzzle.
+At the IBS Treatment Center our job is to figure that out.

 Some medications are more likely to cause diarrhea than others.
 Some particularly problematic medications include: